fynoio/node-sdk/README.md

 We recommend using environment variables for storing your Workspace ID and API Key.
 To set values for these variables, use the following variable names:
 - **FYNO_WSID:** To store the Workspace ID.
 - **FYNO_API_KEY:** To store the API Key.
-- **FYNO_ENV:** To specify the environment you wish to use for sending notification.
-Possible values: dev, prod.
-Default: prod.
+- **FYNO_VERSION:** To specify the version you wish to use for sending notifications.
+Possible values: test, live.
+Default: live.

 # Getting Started
 Here's a code snippet that can help you get started: